On this page you will find some information that we’ve put together for Service users and carers.

 What support is available?

 We are committed to ensuring that those we work with are well involved and supported.
-If successful, you will be provided with a contact person in the team who will provide training, support and information where needed.
-You will also be reimbursed for your time.
+Service users and carer representatives worked with will be provided with a link person in the team who will provide training, support and information where needed.

 We all know the importance of keeping fit and looking after ourselves, but in reality this can be easier said than done.